redis/redis-doc/commands/expire.md

 automatically be deleted.
 A key with an associated timeout is often said to be _volatile_ in Redis terminology.

-The timeout is cleared only when the key is removed using the [DEL](/commands/del) command or overwritten using the [SET](/commands/set) command.
+The timeout is cleared only when the key is removed using the [DEL](/commands/del) command or overwritten using the [SET](/commands/set) or [GETSET](/commands/getset) commands.
 This means that all the operations that conceptually *alter* the value stored at key without replacing it with a new one will leave the expire untouched.
 For instance incrementing the value of a key with [INCR](/commands/incr), pushing a new value into a list with [LPUSH](/commands/lpush), or altering the field value of an Hash with [HSET](/commands/hset), are all operations that will leave the expire untouched.

 The timeout can also be cleared, turning the key back into a persistent key, using the [PERSIST](/commands/persist) command.